 Afilias' specialized technology makes Internet addresses more accessible and useful through a wide range of applications, including Internet domain registry services, Managed DNS and award-winning mobile Web services.

-Jonathan Robinson has extensive executive and non-executive experience in the Domain Name industry over many years.
+Jonathan Robinson has extensive executive and non-executive experience in the domain name industry over many years.
 He was a co-founder of NetBenefit in 1995, a supplier of Domain Name management and associated services, which was admitted to the London Stock Exchange (AIM) in June 1999.
-Jonathan served as a main board director at NetBenefit from 1999 to 2009, which was subsequently renamed Group NBT plc in 2004, and then renamed NetNames in 2011 following its acquisition by HgCapital.
+Jonathan served as a main board director at NetBenefit from 1999 to 2009, which was renamed Group NBT plc in 2004, and then renamed NetNames in 2011 following its acquisition by HgCapital.
 He previously served two terms as a non-executive director on the board of Nominet.
-Jonathan also served as Chair of the ICANN GNSO (Generic Names Supporting Organization) Council for three consecutive terms until 2015.
+Jonathan also served as Chair of the ICANN GNSO (Generic Names Supporting Organization) Council for three consecutive terms until 2015 and remains active within the ICANN community and broader domain name services industry.
+He was awarded the ICANN Leadership Award in both 2014 and 2016.
+Jonathan chairs the Afilias board and works closely with senior management on key strategic projects.
 He has served as a director of Afilias since 2001 and was appointed Executive Chairman in 2014.

-Hal Lubsen is a co-founder of Afilias, and has over 50 years of business experience including 17 years in the Domain Name industry, through executive roles at both Domain Name companies and associations.
-In 1997 he co-founded the Registrar Domain Bank, one of the Internet’s first Registrars and one of Afilias’ founding members, and remained involved in the business until it was sold in 2005.
-Hal was formerly an Executive Committee member of the Internet Council of Registrars (CORE), a Swiss not-for-profit membership association of Domain Name businesses that was formed in 1997.
-He has been a director of Afilias since it was founded and has served as its Chief Executive Officer since 2001.
-Highlights during Hal’s tenure at Afilias include the launch and development of .INFO and the transition of .ORG onto the Afilias registry platform.
+Hal Lubsen is the CEO and co-founder of Afilias with over 50 years of business experience, including 17 years in the domain name industry through executive roles at both domain name companies and associations.
+In 1997, he co-founded the Registrar Domain Bank, one of the internet’s first Registrars and one of Afilias’ 18 founding members, and remained involved in the business until it was sold in 2005.
+Hal was formerly an Executive Committee member of the Internet Council of Registrars (CORE), a Swiss, not-for-profit membership association of domain name businesses formed in 1997.
+He has been a Director of Afilias since it was founded and has served as its Chief Executive Officer since 2001.
+Highlights during Hal’s tenure at Afilias include the launch and development of .INFO, the transition of .ORG onto the Afilias registry platform, and winning the contracts to support the .IN and .AU domains.
+In addition to domain related businesses, Hal is the owner and President of Allied Central Services Inc., a security monitoring company he founded in 1984 that has served clients ranging from residences and businesses to U.S. Military installations.

 Huw Spiers has over 30 years of finance experience, with over 20 years since his first CFO role.
 He is a Fellow of the Institute of Chartered Accountants, having qualified in 1987 with BDO, London.
 He moved to Bermuda with KPMG in 1988, progressing to Senior Manager before, in 1993, becoming CFO of London & Overseas Freighters, a Nasdaq- and London Stock Exchange-quoted oil tanker company, through its IPO and eventual trade sale.
 In Ireland since 1998, Huw was CFO of technology companies Avatar Works, Xiam and PolarLake, the latter two subsequently sold to Qualcomm and Bloomberg, and was Chief Financial & Operating Officer of mTLD Top Level Domain Limited (which was acquired by the Company in 2010 and renamed Afilias Technologies Limited) from early 2009.
 Huw joined CryptoLogic, a Nasdaq-, Toronto- and London Stock Exchange-quoted online gaming company, as Group Head of Operations and Chief Financial Officer in 2010, where he executed a turnaround from a loss-making to a profitable company until its subsequent trade sale in 2012.
 Since 2012, Huw has performed various management and corporate finance consultancy roles with clients including PolarLake and Modern Plant, a distribution company.
 Huw rejoined the Group as Chief Financial Officer in 2014.